 Outdoor Watering Recommendations

-Jordan Valley Water recommends the following conservation practices
+Jordan Valley Water recommends the following conservation practices.

 WATERING TIPS